nestauk/flow-temp-toolkit/src/principles/3-make-the-changes.md

       <ul>

-      <li>If it does, suggest turning the dial until 55 degrees is displayed.  </li>
+      <li>If it does, suggest turning the dial until 60 degrees is displayed.   </li>

       <li>Reassure the user that even if this number changes after the dial has been left, the maximum flow temperature should have been set correctly.</li>

-      <li>If the boiler doesn’t have a digital display give guidance on the approximate position to adjust the dial to.
+      <li>If the boiler doesn’t have a digital display, give guidance on the approximate position to adjust the dial to.
 We have provided suggested graphics below, although the exact position will depend on the make and model of the boiler. </li>

       </ul>

       </li>

-      <li>(Optional) Give clarification on why the boiler should be set to 55 degrees.
+      <li>(Optional) Give clarification on why the boiler should be set to 60 degrees.

       </li>

       <li>(Optional) Direct to further guidance in case users are struggling to change their flow temperature.
-One option is to direct users to <a href="https://freeboilermanuals.com/" target="_blank">freeboilermanuals.com</a>  and guide them to enter their boilers GC number.
+One option is to direct users to freeboilermanuals.com and guide them to enter their boiler’s GC number.
 Every boiler has a GC number, and it's usually on the front of the boiler.
 It starts with 'GC' followed by a 7-digit number.

       </li>